A variational principle for a non-integrable model: The variational principle for graph homomorphisms

 \subsection{A concentration inequality}

-The main purpose of this section is to deduce a concentration inequality for the the uniform measure on the set $\homset$, which is defined in Definition~\ref{e_def_micro_surface_tension}.
-The concentration inequality is: \begin{theorem}[Concentration inequality] There exists a universal constant $C$ such that, under the uniform measure~$\mathbb{P}_n^{s}$ on $\homset$, for all $x=(x_1,..,x_m)$ in $\Z^m$, and for all~$\varepsilon \geq n^{-0.45}$ we have
+The main purpose of this section is to deduce a concentration inequality stated in Theorem \ref{main_concentration_section_3} for the uniform measure on the set $\mathcal{H}^\mathbf{g}_n(s)$, which is defined in Definition~\ref{e_def_micro_surface_tension}.
+We recall the statement of the concentration inequality: \begin{theorem*}[Concentration inequality] There exists universal constants $C$ and $c$ such that, under the uniform measure~$\mathbb{P}_n^{s}$ on $\mathcal{H}^\mathbf{g}_n(s)$, for all $x=(x_1,..,x_m)$ in $\Z^m$, and for all~$\varepsilon \geq n^{-0.45}$ we have